gujianliang/test2/API Reference .md

 ##  Create wallet
 >
 >    @param password :Wallet password
->    @param callback : Callback after the end；The attributes of a class has mnemonicPhras , address, privateKey, keystore
+>    @param callback : Callback after the end；The attributes of a class has mnemonicPhras , address, privateKey and keystore
 >

 ```